llpeterson/congestion/avoidance.md

 throughput, and instead of looking for a change in the slope of the throughput it compares the measured throughput rate with an expected throughput rate.
-The algorithm, TCP Vegas, is not widely deployed in the Internet, but the strategy it takes continues to be studied.
+The algorithm, TCP Vegas, is not widely deployed in the Internet, but the strategy it uses has been adopted by other implementations that are now being deployed.

 The intuition behind the Vegas algorithm can be seen in the trace of standard TCP given in [Figure 5](#trace3).
 The top graph shown in